gradual-verification/infer-gv-data/disagreement.md

 - _assigned field_: The path being dereferenced is a field which is assigned a non-null value beforehand, but gradual doesn't update field lattice values.
+- _checked call_: The return value of a probably-referentially-transparent call is checked before usage.
 - _checked field_: The path being dereferenced is a field which is checked for null beforehand, but gradual doesn't update field lattice values.
 - _checked instanceof_: The code checks the variable beforehand using